Joe Gordon: Personal life and death

+Legacy

 On August 16, 2008, Gordon was inducted into the Cleveland Indians Hall of Fame.
 Two of Gordon's grandchildren were present for his induction ceremony.
 On December 7, 2008, Gordon was elected to the Baseball Hall of Fame by the Veterans Committee with 10 out of 12 possible votes, 83.3%, and was inducted into the Baseball Hall of Fame on July 26, 2009; of the 20 candidates on two ballots, he was the only player to be selected.
 His only daughter, Judy Gordon of Idaho Falls, Idaho, gave his induction speech in Cooperstown in front of 21,000 people in attendance.
 "He (Joe) insisted against having a funeral", Judy said in the closing remarks of her speech.
 "And as such, we consider Cooperstown and the National Baseball Hall of Fame as his final resting place to be honored forever."

-Wall Street Journal sports writer Russell Adams wrote a piece entitled "Who Is the Greatest Yankee?"
+Wall Street Journal sports writer Russell Adams wrote a piece titled "Who Is the Greatest Yankee?"
 Adams ranked Gordon as the 9th-greatest Yankees' position player in franchise history.
 "Gordon's great strength was defense — his range was the best of any of the 30 candidates we studied."

 In 2013, the Bob Feller Act of Valor Award honored Gordon as one of 37 Baseball Hall of Fame members for his service in the United States Army Air Force during World War II.